jflorian/doubledog-iscsi/README.md

 connect.
 Furthermore that initiator must provide the given user name and password for the CHAP initiator authentication.

+#### Provisioning an iSCSI Initiator ####

+This example could be applied on a host with IP address 192.168.1.123 to connect to the example target shown above, assuming it was at IP address 192.168.1.234:

+    iscsi::initiator { '192.168.1.246':
+        user     => 'backupUser',
+        password => 'SecretSquirrelSauce',
+    }

+If you were to look at /proc/partitions before and after applying this, you should see that a new block device appears.
+You could then use that new device like any other just as if was locally attached.

 ## Usage

-Any declaration of an iscsi::target automatically includes Class[iscsi::target::service] which is responsible for installing the package, managing the firewall and service.
+Any declaration of an iscsi::target automatically includes Class[iscsi::target::service] which is responsible for installing the appropriate package, managing the firewall and appropriate service.

+Simarly, any declaration of an iscsi::initiator automatically includes Class[iscsi::initiator::service] which is responsible for installing the appropriate package and service.

 ## Reference